antarctica/ansible-apache/README.md

 Separate roles **MUST** be used for these modules, each module **SHOULD** have a separate role with this `apache` role as a dependency (plus any other roles as needed).
 By convention they should be named `ansible-*` where `*` is the name of the role, e.g. `apache-some-module`.
 Roles **SHOULD NOT** duplicate virtualhost file templates.
 Doing so introduces brittleness and fragmentation between the 'upstream' `apache` role and module roles (which will typically update at much slower frequencies).

+### Virtual hosts

+This role supports creating a default HTTP and HTTPS virtual host only.
+Where you need to use multiple virtual hosts within a server you should:

+* Prevent this role creating default virtual host files by setting the `apache_enable_feature_default_http_virtualhost` and `apache_enable_feature_default_https_virtualhost` variables to "false"
+* Create required virtual host files yourself, optionally using the template provided in this role

+#### Virtual host template

+This role uses Jinja's templating features to create virtual host files with a block to include additional configuration.

+The base template is `_virtualhost.conf.template.j2` (the `_` prefix donates this is a template file) and contains an opinionated virtual host definition based on the default Apache virtual host.

+A block `additional_configuration` is provided to inject any additional configuration (e.g. enabling SSL ) within a virtual host.
+This block is deliberately placed before additional configuration files are included, see the *additional configuration* section for details.

+The default virtual host files created by this role use this template and can be used as implementation examples if needed.
+The default HTTPS virtual host uses the template block feature to include a partial which enables SSL within that virtual host.

+##### `additional_configuration` block or *additional configuration* feature

+Both the `additional_configuration` block defined in this template, and the *additional configuration* feature support including additional configuration directives into a virtual host.
+This is deliberate and each **SHOULD** be used to load a different type of configuration.

+* The `additional_configuration` block **SHOULD** be used where the additional configuration applies specifically to a single virtual host
+* The *additional configuration* feature **SHOULD** be used where the additional configuration applies to one or more virtual hosts

+For example:

+* Enabling SSL is specific to each virtual host and so **SHOULD** use the `additional_configuration` block
+* SSL hardening rules however apply equally to all virtual hosts [1] and so **SHOULD** use the *additional configuration* feature

+[1] These hardening rules would only be used by virtual hosts that have enabled SSL so is safe to load globally.

 ### Additional configuration

-Where a module, or an application requires additional configuration within virtualhost files isolated configuration files **SHOULD** be used.
+Where a module, or an application, requires additional configuration that does not depend on a particular virtual host, isolated configuration files **SHOULD** be used.

 These files can be templated, assembled or copied as needed, using a `.conf` file extension.
 They **SHOULD** be stored in the directory set by the `apache_available_configs_dir` variable (by convention this is `/etc/apache2/config-available`).

 To enable these additional configuration files create a (soft) symbolic link to the directory set by the `apache_enabled_configs_dir` variable, (by convention this is `/etc/apache2/config-enabled/*.conf`).
 Virtualhost files created by this role are configured to include all configuration files (using the `.conf` file extension) inside the `apache_enabled_configs_dir` directory.

+[1] See the *additional_configuration block or additional configuration feature* sub-section of the *Virtual host template* section for more details on when to use this feature.

 ### DH Parameters